kovidgoyal/calibre/src/calibre/manual/gui.rst

 You can drag and drop items in the Tag browser onto user categories to add them to that category.

 You can control how items are sorted in the Tag browser via the box at the bottom of the Tag Browser.
-You can choose to sort by name, average rating or popularity (popularity is the number of books with an item in your library; for example; the popularity of Isaac Asimov is the number of book sin your library by Isacc Asimov).
+You can choose to sort by name, average rating or popularity (popularity is the number of books with an item in your library; for example; the popularity of Isaac Asimov is the number of book sin your library by Isaac Asimov).

 Jobs